 Holy Trinity Dunfermline sits right on the route itself.
 The East Port (named after the old eastern portcullis entrance to the formally walled medieval part of the town) of Dunfermline is an area of the centre with a collection of churches built in the 1800s, St Margarets Memorial Catholic Church (1896), Viewfield Baptist Church (1884) and Holy Trinity Dunfermline – Scottish Episcopal Church (1891).

-If you or your church group would like us to open the church for worship please get in touch.
+If you or your group would like us to open the church for worship or wish to use our church hall for accommodation please get in touch.
 The church is open throughout the week, more details of this and our regular services can be found on this website and we are hoping to extend our opening times to suit pilgrims arriving and leaving Dunfermline.

-The church also has a large hall, sun-trap enclosed garden, two toilets and a big modern kitchen.
+The church also has a large hall, sun-trap sheltered garden (recently named one of Dunfermline’s hidden Gems), two toilets (one with disabled access and changing facilities) and a big modern kitchen.
 If you or your group would like to use the hall for accomodation please get in touch.